Australian PM advises against big gatherings amid virus outbreak

 The virus has so far infected almost 135,000 and killed more than 4,900 worldwide.

-On Friday afternoon, home affairs minister Peter Dutton said he had tested positive for the pathogen and had been hospitalized.
+On Friday afternoon, home affairs minister Peter Dutton said he had tested positive for the pathogen and had been hospitalized but felt fine.

-Media representatives for Scott Morrison did not return emails seeking comment on whether the prime minister’s plans to attend the game on the weekend had changed given he met with Dutton during the week.
+Dutton had been in the United States last week, where he met with Ivanka Trump, Attorney General William Barr and officials from the Five Eyes intelligence alliance on March 6, according to a Twitter post from Australia’s embassy in the United States.

-But in a Twitter post, Morrison said he had received medical advice that said only people that were in contact with Dutton in the past 24 hours or so needed to self-isolate.
+Morrison said he had received medical advice that said only people in contact with Dutton in the past 24 hours or so needed to self-isolate.

-“That does not include myself or any other members of the Cabinet,” Morrison said.
+“That does not include myself or any other members of the Cabinet,” Morrison said in a statement.

 Health officials warned that millions of Australians would contract the coronavirus within the next six months.